FairwindsOps/insights-docs/docs/configure/cli/opa.md

 Be sure to first read the [general CLI documentation](/configure/cli/cli) which covers instllation and prerequisites.

 ## V1 and V2 Insights OPA Policies
-Version 2 of the [Insights Agent](/configuration/agent/install-hub) supports a new `V2` version of Insights OPA policies which no longer uses an accompanying yaml file to define the Kubernetes Kinds that the policy will process.
-We recommend use of V2 policies moving forward.
+Version 2 of the [Insights Agent](/configure/agent/install-hub) supports a new `V2` method of specifying an OPA policy without an accompanying instance YAML file.
+This moves logic for varying policy execution by cluster, Insights context, or other parameters, directly into the policy rego.
 See the [[OPA report documentation](/configure/policy/policy) for more information about how V1 and V2 OPA policies differ.

 ## Pushing V2 OPA Policies to Insights
 The Insights CLI push commands expect a directory structure like the following when pushing V2 OPA policies: